The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 -V The process of displaying transaction attributes

-# chattr +a myfile ←Set "a" attribute can only be accumulated, but cannot be deleted
+# chattr +a myfile ←Set "a" attribute: only append, cannot delete

-rm: cannot remove `myfile': Operation not permitted ←denied
+rm: cannot remove `myfile': Operation not permitted ←Permission denied

 cat myfile ← verify